Topological consistency via kernel estimation: Appendix: Proofs

-Next, recall that We would like to prove that with a high probability this empirical set is sandwiched by two sets which should be `close' to $D_L$.
-The following Lemma states the precise result.
+We would like to prove that with a high probability this empirical set is sandwiched by two sets which should be ``close'' to $D_L$.
+The following lemma states the precise result.

-\begin{lem} For every $L>0$, and $\eps \in (0,L)$, if $r\to 0$ and $nr^d\to \infty$, then for large enough $n$ we have
+\begin{lem} For every $L>0$, and $\eps\in(0,L)$, if $r\to0$ and $nr^d\to\infty $, then for large enough $n$ we have

 \end{lem}

 In other words, our estimator $\hat D_L(n,r)$ is sandwiched between the two non-random approximations of $D_L$.

 The last ingredient we need for the proving the theorems is the following purely algebraic lemma.